-Closed-door dialogue session with National Security Policy Community on “Countering Violent Extremism Today: Does the IRA Experience Hold Any Lessons?” on 16 February 2017.
+Closed-door dialogue with Lord Alderdice on “Countering Violent Extremism Today: Does the IRA Experience Hold Any Lessons?” on 16 February 2017.

-Distinguished Visitors Programme (DVP) - Dr Gerard Chaliand, NSSP Distinguished Visiting Fellow, RSIS (5 - 9 September 2016)
+RSIS Distinguished Visitor's Programme (DVP) by Dr Gerard Chaliand, NSSP Distinguished Visiting Fellow, RSIS; and a French Strategist and Political Scientist specialising in the study of irregular warfare (including guerilla warfare and terrorism) (5 - 9 September 2016)

 By the invitation of the National Security Studies Programme (NSSP), Dr Gerard Chaliand, a political scientist on warfare, was invited as a NSSP Distinguished Visiting Fellow to speak on the theme “Is the Islamic State in Decline?” on 5 September 2016.

 Dr Chaliand opened the NSSP Seminar by relating the historical origins of the crisis in Syria and Iraq.
 The form of extremism that exists today originated from Wahhabist Saudi Arabia, with the emergence of radical Islamist militants who were willing to fight against the idea of a nation-state, in favour of the ummah (community of believers).